Plot Summary: A guide to the best west coast national parks including highlights of the park, when to visit, and where to stay.

 If you’ll be visiting more than one national park in a year, you might want to consider buying the National Park Pass.
 The pass allows you entrance into over 2000 federal land parks for a one-time annual fee.
 If you know the parks you’ll be visiting, you can do the math to see if you’ll come out ahead.
 You must check each individual park since some parks charge a per car rate while some charge per person.

-There are discounts for the disabled, active military, and senior citizens.
+There are discounts for people who have a disability, active military, and senior citizens.

 National Park Passport